Vadakkekad

-Vadakkekad is a village in the Thrissur district of Kerala, India, with a population of over 21,000 as of 2023.
-The village is an education hub, home to several institutions, including more than two government-run higher secondary schools, two English medium schools—ICA and Rahmath—and ICA College.
-Complementing these are private education centres such as Bright Education Centre, Talent Education Centre, and Akshara, which cater to the community's educational needs.
+Vadakkekad is a village located in the Thrissur district of Kerala, India.
+As of 2023, the village has a population of over 21,000 people.
+The village hosts several educational institutions, including more than two government-run higher secondary schools, two English medium schools (ICA and Rahmath), and one college (ICA).
+Additionally, there are various private education centers such as Bright Education Centre, Talent Education Centre, and Akshara.

-Economically, Vadakkekad is primarily sustained by remittances from residents working in the Gulf Cooperation Council (GCC) countries, reflecting the village's strong ties with the Middle East.
-Politically, the Indian National Congress and the Communist Party of India are the most influential forces, shaping the village’s socio-political landscape.

-The village boasts an array of cultural and recreational activities, with the ESA Vadakkekad club standing out.
-This club has sports teams participating in competitions across Kerala and the UAE and maintains a football ground in Erinjippadi.
+The primary source of income for the village comes from remittances sent by residents working in Gulf Cooperation Council (GCC) countries.
+The Indian National Congress and the Communist Party of India are the most influential political parties in Vadakkekad.
+The village also hosts various organizations, including the ESA Vadakkekad club, which has its own sports teams in Kerala and the UAE, and a football ground in Erinjippadi.

-Vadakkekad is also known for its tourism appeal, being one of the wealthiest villages in the Thrissur district.
-A key religious site is the nearby Kapliyangad Sree Bhagavathy temple, which attracts devotees and tourists alike.
+Vadakkekad is known for its tourist attractions and is one of the wealthiest villages in the Thrissur district2.
+Kapliyangad Sree Bhagavathy temple is near Vadakkekad.

-A notable industrial presence in Vadakkekad is the K.P.
-Namboodiris Ayurvedic Tooth Powder factory, a local enterprise with a global footprint, underscoring the village's contribution to Kerala's tradition of Ayurveda.
+The village is also notable for the K.P.
+Namboodiris Ayurvedic Tooth Powder factory, whose products have a global presence.
+One of the largest primary health centers in India is located in the center of Vadakkekad.

-Vadakkekad is located 30 km from Thrissur railway station, 10 km from Guruvayoor railway station, and 9 km from Kunnamkulam bus stand.
+Vadakkekad is situated 30 km from Thrissur railway station, 10 km from Guruvayoor railway station, and 9 km from Kunnamkulam bus stand.